-3 But thou art holy, O thou that inhabitest the praises of Israel.

-- 4 Our fathers trusted in thee: they trusted, and thou didst deliver them. - 6 But I am a worm, and no man; a reproach of men, and despised of the people. - 7 All they that see me laugh me to scorn: they shoot out the lip, they shake the head, saying, - 8 He trusted on the Lord that he would deliver him: let him deliver him, seeing he delighted in him. - 11 Be not far from me; for trouble is near; for there is none to help. - 14 I am poured out like water, and all my bones are out of joint: my heart is like wax; it is melted in the midst of my bowels. - 16 For dogs have compassed me: the assembly of the wicked have enclosed me: they pierced my hands and my feet. - 18 They part my garments among them, and cast lots upon my vesture. - 20 Deliver my soul from the sword; my darling from the power of the dog. - 22 I will declare thy name unto my brethren: in the midst of the congregation will I praise thee. - 24 For he hath not despised nor abhorred the affliction of the afflicted; neither hath he hid his face from him; but when he cried unto him, he heard. - 30 A seed shall serve him; it shall be accounted to the Lord for a generation. - 31 They shall come, and shall declare his righteousness unto a people that shall be born, that he hath done this.
+- 3 But thou art holy, O thou that inhabitest the praises of Israel. - 4 Our fathers trusted in thee: they trusted, and thou didst deliver them. - 6 But I am a worm, and no man; a reproach of men, and despised of the people. - 7 All they that see me laugh me to scorn: they shoot out the lip, they shake the head, saying, - 8 He trusted on the Lord that he would deliver him: let him deliver him, seeing he delighted in him. - 11 Be not far from me; for trouble is near; for there is none to help.

+- 14 I am poured out like water, and all my bones are out of joint: my heart is like wax; it is melted in the midst of my bowels. - 16 For dogs have compassed me: the assembly of the wicked have enclosed me: they pierced my hands and my feet. - 18 They part my garments among them, and cast lots upon my vesture. - 20 Deliver my soul from the sword; my darling from the power of the dog. - 22 I will declare thy name unto my brethren: in the midst of the congregation will I praise thee. - 24 For he hath not despised nor abhorred the affliction of the afflicted; neither hath he hid his face from him; but when he cried unto him, he heard. - 30 A seed shall serve him; it shall be accounted to the Lord for a generation. - 31 They shall come, and shall declare his righteousness unto a people that shall be born, that he hath done this.

-MEMORY VERSE: The meek shall eat and be satisfied: they shall praise the Lord that seek him: your heart shall live for ever.
-Psalm 22:26.
+MEMORY VERSE: The meek shall eat and be satisfied: they shall praise the Lord that seek him: your heart shall live forever.

+-Psalm 22:26

-CENTRAL THOUGHT: Christ's sufferings, humiliation, reproach and anguish of heart was accurately prophesied and foretold through the inspiration of the Holy Spirit.
-Also Christ's triumph and prosperity of His kingdom was likewise clearly prophesied of.
+CENTRAL THOUGHT: Christ's sufferings, humiliation, reproach, and anguish of heart were accurately prophesied and foretold through the inspiration of the Holy Spirit, who also clearly prophesied of Christ's triumph and the prosperity of His kingdom.

-(Psalm 22: 1), "The words of my roaring": This expresses the

-tone of his speech because of his sorrow and suffering, meaning groaning and moaning.

-(Psalm 22:3), "Inhabitest the praises": God loved and cherished the loving worship and praise that came from the hearts of those who were proving true and faithful to Him.

-(Psalm 22:7).
-"Shoot out the ltp": This means that they pour from their mouths slander, criticism and ridicule.
-Thus the Jewish leaders did to our Lord as He hung in reproach and shame upon the cross.

-(Psalm 22:14), "Iampoured out like water": The wicked men who hated Christ and instigated His cruel death on the cross thought no more of doing such than spilling water on the ground.
-"All my bones are out of joint": Our Lord's mental and emotional struggles coupled with the physical abuse brought such anguish and grief to His whole system that the form and structure of His mortal body was wrecked and marred out of shape.
-"My heart is melted in the midst of my bowels": His heart was broken and melted in grief and terrible sorrow because of their hatred and rejection of Him after all the effort He had put forth to be a blessing to them.
+- Psalm 22:1 "The words of my roaring": the tone of his speech because of his sorrow and suffering; groaning and moaning. - Psalm 22:3 "Inhabitest the praises": God loves and cherishes the loving worship and praise that comes from the hearts of those who are proving true and faithful to Him. - Psalm 22:7 "Shoot out the lip": The slander, criticism, and ridicule that poured from the mouths of the Jewish leaders against our Lord as He hung in reproach and shame upon the cross. - Psalm 22:14 "I am poured out like water": The wicked men who hated Christ and instigated His cruel death on the cross thought no more of it than of spilling water on the ground.
+"All my bones are out of joint": our Lord's mental and emotional struggles coupled with the physical abuse.
+It brought such anguish and grief to His whole system that the form and structure of His mortal body was wrecked and marred out of shape.
+"My heart is melted in the midst of my bowels": his heart which was broken and melted in grief and terrible sorrow because of their hatred and rejection of Him; also, because he was bearing the wrath of God against their sins.